illinois-cs419/illinois-cs419.github.io/_assignments/mp2.md

   -
     name: Elevation Color Map
     points: 2
-    description: The shading of the terrain changes is accomplished by mapping different ranges of elevation to different colors.
+    description: The shading of the terrain changes by mapping different ranges of elevation to different colors.
   -
     name: Blinn-Phong Shading
     points: 1